-Brands have until July 1, 2020 to ensure full compliance with the latest data privacy law, California Consumer Privacy Act (CCPA) that went into effect January 1, 2020.
-The following is a question and answer session with our Rakuten Advertising general counsel about how brands can ensure they are CCPA-compliant.
+The following is a question and answer session with our general counsel about how brands can ensure they’re CCPA-compliant.
 Learn more - read an overview of CCPA Compliance Options for Publishers.

 - What is CCPA?

-- The right of access: This means consumers will be able to access their collected data as well as inquire on how their data will be used.
+- The right of access: This means consumers are able to access their collected data as well as inquire on how their data will be used.

-- The right of deletion: Consumers will be able to request deletion of any collected data.
-However, there are exceptions that may allow brands to do business.
+- The right of deletion: Consumers are able to request deletion of any collected data.
+However, tthere are exceptions that may allow brands to do business.
 For example, a brand offering a coupon would be able to use this information in order to complete a transaction for the consumer, or a financial company needing to complete a transaction would be permitted to retain consumer data, as would a firm that requires this information for security or legal compliance purposes.